flatmax/jrpc-oo/README.md

     this.serverURI="wss://0.0.0.0:9000";
   }

-  /** server variable is ready to use.
+  /** setupDone is called once connected and the server is ready to use.
-  Create a button for each for the function call
+  Create a button for each for the function call.
   */
   setupDone() {
     // add a button to test argument passing